Preconstruction Services are the services we offer at the beginning of the design process, well before construction begins.

 There are several stages of cost estimating:

-Conceptual Estimate- a rough estimate given during a first or second meeting to help determine the general feasibility of a project based on the client’s vision and budget.
+Conceptual Budget- a rough estimate given during a first or second meeting to help determine the general feasibility of a project based on the client’s vision and budget.

 Schematic Estimate – an estimate based on an initial schematic design (general floor plans before any finish details are specified) This estimate will help determine the direction of continued design.